Bubobubobubobubo/sardine/docs/sardine_doc/src/pattern_languages/sardine/names.md

 # Names

-Names can be used in patterns.
-They are used for three reasons:
+The **Sardine Pattern Language** is using names for multiple things:
-- audio sample and synthesizer names.
+- audio sample and synthesizer names like `kick` or `sawsynth`.
-- variables in the context of **amphibian variables**
+- variable naming in the context of **amphibian variables** or **internal variables**.
-- addresses, a special type of composed name.
+- addresses, a special type of composed name used for OSC addressing.

 ```python
 @swim